Artist Statement

 Academic Experience

-2012-14 Adjunct Professor, Arizona State University Center for Philanthropy and Nonprofit Management
+2012-14 Adjunct Professor, Arizona State University Lodestar Center for Philanthropy and Nonprofit Innovation

 1999 Distinguished Visiting Professor, Arts Management, American University, Cairo, Egypt